Looking for a fun, inexpensive way to keep cool this summer? Why not get out on one of the Brazos River

 In what other circumstances must life jackets be worn?

-Under Authority regulations, all persons participating in water sports, including water skiing, tubing, wind
+Under BRA regulations, all persons participating in water sports, including water skiing, tubing, wind

 sailing, wind surfing, aquaplaning, parasailing and similar activities are required to wear a U.S. Coast Guardapproved

-The Authority gladly welcomes swimmers to enjoy the lakes.
+The BRA gladly welcomes swimmers to enjoy the reservoirs.
 Specially marked swimming areas have been

-established at the Authority’s lakeside parks, and are marked with buoys.
+established at the BRA’s lakeside parks, and are marked with buoys.
 However, swimming is prohibited

 within 100 feet of all public loading docks, boat ramps or fishing piers.